adriFCM/todo-app/REPORT.md

 - The application is **containerized** and deployed to **Azure Web App for Containers**, which tracks the `latest` image from ACR.
 - **Monitoring** is addressed via a `/health/` endpoint and a Prometheus-compatible `/metrics` endpoint, with a sample `prometheus.yml` file included.

-Together with the updated README and this report, the project now provides a complete story: from local development and testing to automated deployment and basic monitoring, meeting—and in several areas exceeding—the assignment’s requirements.